Cary ADA Transition Plan

 The Americans with Disabilities Act (ADA) of 1990 is a civil rights statute that prohibits discrimination against people with disabilities.
 There are five separate Titles (or sections) of the Act relating to different aspects of potential discrimination.
 Title II specifically addresses the subject of making public services accessible to those with disabilities.

-The Cary’s ADA Transition Plan contains a checklist for each facility, park, and greenway.
-Each checklist identifies each barrier and recommends a resolution for its removal.
-Any of the facility, park, and greenway checklists are available upon request.
+The ADA Transition Plan contains a checklist for each of Cary’s facilities, parks, greenways, and curb ramps that identifies specific barriers and recommendations for their removal.
+Any of the ADA Transition Plan checklists are available upon request.

 Cary strives to assure that all provided services and programs are accessible.
 A majority of Cary’s facilities have been designed, built, and renovated to comply with federal and state accessibility code requirements since 1990.
-However, since some facilities may have barriers that could limit full accessibility, a consultant was hired in June 2015 to develop the Town's ADA Transition Plan which will enable the removal of the identified barriers.
+Since some facilities, parks, greenways, and sidewalks may have barriers that could limit full access, accessibility consultants were hired in 2015 to assess all facilities, parks, and greenways and in 2019 to inventory and assess all of Cary’s street curb ramps to fully develop and complete Cary's ADA Transition Plan.

 Architect & LEED AP